 Some parrots are captured from their natural habitats and smuggled into the country.
 All those parrots are kept together for long periods, spreading ringworm to other birds.

 A parrot’s living area can be a breeding ground for fungal growth.

 Proper hygiene improves the lives of all living creatures, and parrots are no exception.
 Frequent baths, cage cleaning, and a sterile living area can prevent ringworm.

 Stress can adversely affect a parrot’s immune system.
 This deterioration of immune cells is commonly seen in parrots that experience long-term stress.

-Regardless of age, parrots stressed for long periods of time are more likely to become ill.
+Regardless of age, parrots stressed for long periods are more likely to become ill.